-The interface circuit between the MCU in the emulator and the user system has a signal delay of about 3 ns due to the user system interface cable.
-And high-impedance signals will be pulled up to the high level by pull-up resistors.
+The interface circuit between the MCU in the emulator and the user system has a signal delay of about 8 ns due to the user system interface cable and it includes pull-up resistors.
+Therefore, high-impedance signals will be pulled up to the high level.
 When connecting the emulator to a user system, adjust the user system hardware to compensate for propagation delays.